athornton/JupyterCon-2018-talk/talk.rst

 something that looks like a Unix system.
 We mimic a system on which you have an unprivileged account, which is very familiar to academic users.

+There is something of an Uncanny Valley problem here.

 ----

 Community of Stakeholders